 Q. How do I determine the correct sized fan for my attic?

 A. This isn’t rocket science.
 While some manufactures size their fans for a certain number of square feet, we know that is just a guideline.
-Square footage measures the approximate size of the floor of the attic and doesn’t take into consideration the volume or cubic feet of air in the attic.
+Square footage measures the approximate size of the floor of the attic and doesn’t take into consideration the volume of cubic feet of air in the attic.
 Then there’s the climate (Arizona vs Maine) and the construction of the building (brick vs wood) and even the color of the roof (dark vs light).
 After all that, the real answer is “more ventilation is generally better”.

 - The SRS-850 (850cfm in full sunlight) is specified for up to 1,200 sq ft.
 This unit has an 11 watt solar panel.
-We put the SRS-850 over a garage, in a small attic or as part of a gang of fans in a large attic.
+We put the SRS-850 over a garage, in a small attic, or as part of a gang of fans in a large attic.

 - The SRS-1050 (1,050cfm in full sunlight) is effective for attics up to 1,400 sq ft.
 This unit has a 15 watt solar panel and is our work-horse fan; the one that we put on most single-family dwellings.
 We sometimes use two of these if the attic is especially voluminous or has several sections that don’t connect well.

 - The SRS-1250 (1,250cfm in full sunlight) is what we recommend for large attics or for commercial applications.
-This unit has a 20 watt solar panel and may be the most efficient of the SunRise Solar fans.
+This unit has a 20-watt solar panel and maybe the most efficient of the SunRise Solar fans.

-Solar Attic Fans operate best on a South or West facing roof.
+Solar Attic Fans operate best on a South or West-facing roof.
 If that roof would be the front of your house, SunRise Solar makes a remote solar collector.
 That means that the smaller solar collector panel could be mounted on the visible part of the roof but the fan itself could be mounted almost anywhere it might not be as obvious.

 Q. Why is the SunRise Solar Powered fan better than my electric vent?

 A. Let me count the ways…first, the solar fan costs nothing to run.
 The electric fans are generally noisy and tend to wear out after only a few years of service. ..that’s three.
 Most electric fans, because they cost money to operate, are coupled with a thermostat.
 The thermostat turns the fan on when the attic temperature reaches a set temperature, usually 90 or 100 degrees…by that time you’ve lost the battle.
-How effective is a fan that is trying to cool a 100 degree attic with outside air that is probably 90 degrees.
+How effective is a fan that is trying to cool a 100-degree attic with outside air that is probably 90 degrees?
 The solar fans come on in the morning when the sun hits the solar panel and begins to draw cool air through the attic.
-Our customers who had an electric fan in their attics and left it there after we installed the SRS solar powered fan, tell us the electric fans hardly ever come on…the solar fan does all the work.
+Our customers who had an electric fan in their attics and left it thereafter we installed the SRS solar-powered fan, tell us the electric fans hardly ever come on…the solar fan does all the work.
 And don’t forget the solar fans are designed to work 12 months a year which means they operate summer and winter…but that’s another question.

 Q. Why do I want to vent my attic in the winter?

 A. This is a prolific question and one that sometimes breeds controversy.
 In the winter especially in northern climates, heat and humidity rise into the attic and when they meet the cold air, which is supposed to be in the attic, one thing always occurs…condensation.
 Condensation starts several events none of which are desirable.
 The attic insulation becomes laden with moisture which is heavy and causes the insulation to compress and settle over time, making it less effective.
-The insulation, when its “damp”, causes your furnace to work harder.
-In the winter, when there is generally less convection or circulation in the attic, moisture tends to build-up giving mold, mildew and fungus an opportunity to start.
-All of these plus the advantage of inhibiting ice dams (keeping the attic cold verses letting warm air rise in the attic, melting the snow cover near the ridge only to re-freeze further down the roof forming the classic ice dam) are reasons the SunRise Solar Fan benefits you year around.
+The insulation, when it's “damp”, causes your furnace to work harder.
+In the winter, when there is generally less convection or circulation in the attic, moisture tends to build up giving mold, mildew, and fungus an opportunity to start.
+All of these plus the advantage of inhibiting ice dams (keeping the attic cold versus letting warm air rise in the attic, melting the snow cover near the ridge only to re-freeze further down the roof forming the classic ice dam) are reasons the SunRise Solar Fan benefits you year around.

 Q. Does the SunRise Solar Attic Fan qualify for any Federal or State incentives?